 WFI Imaging Mode User Guide

-The Wide Field Instrument (WFI) is the main instrument on the Roman Space Telescope, offering imaging and spectroscopic capabilities in the IR.
-The WFI imaging mode will produce images with resolution similar to that of NIR capabilities in the Hubble Space Telescope, but over a field of view 200 times larger than that of WFC3/IR.
+The Wide Field Instrument (WFI) is the main instrument on the Roman Space Telescope, offering imaging and spectroscopic capabilities in the near infrared (NIR).
+The WFI imaging mode will produce images that match the resolution of the Hubble Space Telescope NIR capabilities, but with a field of view 200 times larger.

 WFI Imaging Mode User Guide Table of Contents